 Just as you'd expect, this involves stripping down the instrument

 need extensive regulation afterwards, so it's common to replace

 all the felts and corks at the same time.
 Similarly, you can't achieve

 a decent seal with the new pads unless the action is nice and tight

 It's common too to tidy up any structural defects, such as small

-I'm often asked for this level of repair when in fact all that's required
+I'm often asked for this level of repair when in fact all that's

-and a major service).
+inbetween a general and a major service).

-large woodwinds will cost upwards of £250.
+large woodwinds will cost upwards of £600.